XRPLF/xrpl-dev-portal/content/tutorials/quickstart/broker-sale.md

 async function brCancelOffer() {
 ```

-Get the broker wallet and connect to the ledger.
+Get the broker account and connect to the ledger.

 ```
   const wallet = xrpl.Wallet.fromSeed(brokerSeedField.value)